2024–25 FC Kremin Kremenchuk season: October

 On 3 October Kremin was scheduled to host Metalurh Zaporizhzhia in Mashynobudivnyk Stadium in Karlivka.
 Due to extended air raid alert in Poltava Oblast the math never started.
 This was the second time during the season that a match was postponed due to air raid.

+December

+In mid December, the club decided to disband the team and make all their player free-agents.
+Nine to eleven players had offers from other clubs.
+They planned to finish the spring part of the season with younger players from the academy and any released players who would not find new clubs.
+The coaching staff was all retained.

+February

+On February 20, the club returned back to training after the winter break.
+Twenty-six players were present at first training secession, including thirteen returning players.
+The club took part in winter cup.
+Friendly matches were planned against Budivelnyk, Hirnyk-Sport, MFC Kremin-2008, Ahrotekh Tyshkivka, Trostianets and Oleksandriia-2.
+Five players left the club by mutual consent.
+Oleksandr Dykhtiaruk joined Inhulets Petrove, Ivan Palamarchuk joined Nyva Ternopil.
+Stanislav Oksenenko and Ivan Zaichenko both joined LNZ Cherkasy while Myroslav Trofymiuk joined Prykarpattia Ivano-Frankivsk.

 May

 With two matches remaining, Kremin had to travel to Uzhhorod to play Mynai on 17 May.
 The club announced that due to lack of finances they will not make that trip.
 The league marked the match as Kremin failure to appear.
 Kremin sits in last place with six point behind the team in relegation play-off spot.
 Kremin director Andrii Fil announced that the club has no plans to withdraw from competition and plans to play its last home game against Podillia Khmelnytskyi.
 This was the first time in forty years that Kremin failed to travel to an away team.
 During the 1991 season they did not travel to Azerbaijan to face Karabakh Agdam and Dinamo Gandzha due to multiple clubs refusing to travel when First Nagorno-Karabakh War began.
 On May 27 after his contract expired Ihor Klymovskyi left Kremin.